dobrokot/clip_to_psd/README.md

 # clip_to_psd

-A Python script to convert Clip Studio Paint (.clip) files to PSD format without any dependencies.
+A Python script to convert Clip Studio Paint (.clip) files to PSD format without dependencies.

 ## Basic Usage